 Shared Hosting: Low-Cost Options for New Users

 Everyone who has a website needs hosting, and there’s a hosting plan for every website.
 With plans that can run as low as $3 to $5 USD per month, shared hosting is a very inexpensive hosting alternative for new sites and small sites on a tight budget.
 This kind of hosting keeps costs low by parking hundreds, and sometimes thousands, of websites together on a single server.
-All websites on the server share its resources, including bandwidth, memory and CPU power.
+All websites on the server share their resources, including bandwidth, memory and CPU power.

 Shared hosting users are responsible for setting up and configuring their sites.
 To get started, hosting providers typically make a variety of website builders and CMS options, including WordPress, available for installing on a new site.
 Users can contact the host’s support team for help setting up WordPress or troubleshooting problems as long as their site is being hosted.